speveril/cozy/readme.md

 This is stuff I intend to do, and/or am actively working on.
 I'm trying to keep this up to date with my commits.

 - Bugs/Unsorted
-    - Lock gamepad input to active window
     - In-game input config
     - Make browser NOT close the currently active game
         - or just revisit the whole browser interface in general
 - RPGKit
-    - Add dialog box options -- yes/no, more complicated things
     - Finish up battle system.
     - Add saving/loading games
     - It'd be nice if the persistent stuff in map was easier to use in general
     - Add scripted movement for entities on the map
     - Add scripted movement for entities in Scenes
     - Can I just slurp in all of the map .ts files automatically instead of having to reference each one?
+    - More choice options - support scrolling
 - Data Editor
     - Manager .json files; top level is an object with a ".schemas" key plus "tables" of typed objects
 - Reconcile File stuff